Our Expertise …. Your Assurance

 The Subclass 400 visa allows a skilled overseas professional to enter Australia to:

-- do short-term, highly specialised, non-ongoing work
+- undertake short-term, highly specialised, non-ongoing work projects

 - participate in an event or events on a non-ongoing basis at the invitation of an Australian organisation

-The TSS Subclass 482 visa allows skilled overseas workers, who have been sponsored by an eligible Australian business to live and work in Australia on a specified temporary basis (1 year to 4 years), depending on whether the occupation is on the STSOL or the MLTSSL list.
+The TSS Subclass 482 visa allows skilled overseas workers who have been sponsored by an eligible Australian business to live and work in Australia on a specified temporary basis (1 year to 4 years), depending on whether the occupation is on the STSOL or the MLTSSL list.
 The nominated position and skill level must meet legislative requirements and the visa holder must have the requisite skill and/or work experience to undertake the nominated occupation.

 The sponsoring employer must have a valid Standard Business Sponsorship or Accredited Business Sponsorship agreement in place in order to nominate an overseas worker for a TSS Subclass 482 visa (see Standard Business Sponsorship Agreements).